build-on-aws/content/tutorials/create-an-etl-pipeline-apache-spark/index.md

 authorName: Suman Debnath
 date: 2022-11-30
 ---
 In this tutorial, you will learn how you can build an ETL (Extract, Transform, and Load) pipeline for batch processing using [Amazon EMR (Amazon Elastic MapReduce)](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html) and [Spark](https://spark.apache.org/).
-During this process we will also learn about few of the use case of batch ETL process and how EMR can be leveraged to solve such problems.
+During this process we will also learn about a few of the use cases of batch ETL processes and how EMR can be leveraged to solve such problems.

-Batch ETL is a common use case across many organizations and this use case implementation learning will provide you with a starting point, using which you can build more complex data pipelines in AWS using Amazon EMR.
+Batch ETL is a common use case across many organizations.
+This tutorial will provide you with a starting point, which can help you to build more complex data pipelines in AWS using Amazon EMR.

 We are going to use [PySpark](https://spark.apache.org/docs/latest/api/python/) to interact with the Spark cluster.
 PySpark allows you to write Spark applications using Python APIs.